U.S. citizens and other Westerners caught up in Saudi Arabia's fierce crackdown on dissenters

 Two U.S.-based Saudis I spoke with told me that federal agents had recently approached them, handed over their business cards, and warned them that, based on up-to-date intelligence, they should heighten their personal security.
 Asked about the interactions, an FBI spokesperson said the bureau “regularly interacts with members of the communities we serve to build mutual trust around protecting the American public.”

-Rep. Adam Schiff, D-Calif., the chairman of the House Intelligence Committee, has said he plans on examining “what threat is posed to [Saudi] individuals residing in the United States, but as well, what are the practices of [the Saudi government].”
+Rep. Adam Schiff, D-Calif., the chairman of the House Intelligence Committee, has said he plans to examine “what threat is posed to [Saudi] individuals residing in the United States, but as well, what are the practices of [the Saudi government].”

 Also at risk, according to academic and diplomatic sources I have interviewed, are Saudi foreign exchange students.
 Some who have been vocal about the kingdom’s human rights record have suddenly had their financial aid suspended.
 One student, who asked not to be identified, disclosed emails obtained from the Saudi Embassy in Washington, saying that the only way to resolve an impending suspension would be to immediately return to Saudi Arabia to file an appeal.